-The very nature of glass allows for a limitless amount of artistic license.
+The very nature of clear glass allows for a limitless amount of artistic license.
 It can be custom cut glass, engraved, molded, blown and enameled.
-Coupled with the recent innovations to the process, artisans began to create the most delicate and awe-inspiring patterns on a variety of wares, officially ushering in the Brilliant Period of American cut glass production.
-Intricate geometric patterns that reflected a rainbow of colors were applied to everything imaginable, from small goblets and dishes to grand punch bowls and epergnes.
+Coupled with the recent innovations to the crystal pattern process, artisans began to create the most delicate and awe-inspiring intricate patterns on a variety of wares, officially ushering in the Brilliant Period of American cut glass production.
+Intricate geometric patterns that reflected a rainbow of colors were applied to everything imaginable, from small crystal goblets and dishes to grand punch bowls and decanters for the dining room. epergnes.
+This antique crystal glassware served as both functional and decorative glass art.
 The industry had grown to such an extent that by 1890, over 1,000 glass companies were in the business of creating these treasured works of art including Libbey Glass, J. Hoare & Co., Dorflinger & Sons, and T.G.
 Hawkes Company.

 Since every piece of brilliant cut glass was formed by hand, the process had always been very expensive, making cut glass accessible only to the most affluent.
 Cut glass soon became a symbol of elegance and wealth and spawned intense creativity and competition in the industry to create the best.